numbered-works/numbered-works.github.io/dungeonbob/dungeonbob-txt.md

 * [5.
 Gazing Pool]
 * [6.
 Crypt]
 * [7.
 Lair]
 * [8.
-Workshop]
+Store Room]
 * [9.
 Vault]
 * [10.
 Cavern]
 * [11.
 Bob]
+* [12.
+Exit]

 # DUNGEONBOB

 ## Introduction
-Tensions have been growing between the local trolls and a new
+Tensions have been growing between the local trolls and a new group of cultists who have taken possession of

 ## Map